 Phoenix Child Custody Lawyer

 The Phoenix child custody attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C. provide quality representation in custody (legal decision making) cases.
 The terms “legal custody” and “legal decision-making” mean the same thing.
 In Arizona, we have adopted the term “legal decision-making.”
-This means who makes the decisions for the children regarding education, health care, religion and personal care.
+This means who makes the major decisions for the children regarding their education, health care, religion and personal care.
 This may be joint, or one of the parties may be granted such decision making authority.
 Parenting time is a separate issue, i.e., when each of the parents has the children in his or her care for what periods during the week, etc.

 Contact a Phoenix Child Custody Attorney Today